cloudflare/pint/docs/checks/promql/series.md

   should **NOT** report problems if there's a query that uses a **value** that does not exist.
   This can be also set per rule using `# pint rule/set promql/series ignore/label-value $labelName` comments, see below.
+  The value of this option is a map where the key is a metric selector to match on and the value is the list of label names.

 Example: